Dan-Kouba/Tracker-Edge-J1939/README.md

-# Particle Tracker Edge Firmware
+# Particle Tracker Edge Firmware — J1939 Example

-Application reference firmware for the Particle Tracker.
+This firmware integrates Tracker Edge's CAN interface with a J1939 library from Copper Hill Technologies

 # Resources